 - Rights and Bonus.

-The private companies are which can provide this type of Issue and become a publically managed company.
-The main motto of a private company to apply for public Issue is to,
+Private companies can provide this type of Issue and become publically managed companies.
+The main motto of a private company to apply for public Issues is to,

 - Expand their business

 - Invest in Infrastructure

 Besides this, trading in the stock market will provide the scope to increase funds by selling out more securities later.

 When a company decides to raise funds from a small group of investors.
 This is known as a private placement.
 The securities can be either stocks or bonds.

 A private placement offering is easier than a public issue.
 The investors in these issues can be financial institutions or an individual.

 This is the quickest method to raise funds for companies.
 This model allows both listed and unlisted companies to issue their securities to selective groups.